Elevate Your Comic Art with Screen Tones

 Traditional Method: Applying Screen Tones Like Stickers

-One classic method of using screen tones is to kind of apply them like stickers.
+One classic method of using screen tones is to apply them like stickers.
 This involves cutting out the desired shape from a sheet and placing it onto your artwork.

 You can purchase screen tones from many online retailers.
 A popular choice is the Deleter website, known for its extensive range of screens that cater to both novices and professional artists.
 They offer packs ranging from basic dot patterns to intricate motifs.